-Scope Keywords Consideration on limiting factors ICAO Referenc e Single Pilot Operations Not incorporated at this stage A6part1: 6.23, 4.9; Single Engine Aeroplanes Not incorporated at this stage A6 Ch.5.1.2, 5.4, App.
-3 MRO Criteria to get an MRO approval A8 Ch.6 Domestic commercial operations Recommendation to apply International Standards to domestic commercial operations (e.g. Security, Dangerous Goods) A6 Ch.13, Ch.14 Aircraft weight consideration Only Aircraft with a maximum take off mass over 5700 Kg are included in scope.
+Scope Keywords Consideration on limiting factorsRemarks ICAO Reference Single Pilot Operations Not incorporated at this stage A6part1: 6.23, 4.9 ; Single Engine Aeroplanes Not incorporated at this stage A6 Ch.5.1.2, 5.4, App.
+3 MRO Criteria to get an MRO approval A8 Ch.6 Domestic commercial operations Recommendation to apply International Standards to domestic commercial operations (e.g. Security, Dangerous Goods) A6 Ch.13, Ch.14 Aircraft weight consideration Only Aircraft with a maximum take offtake-off mass over 5700 Kg are included in scope of a Core Scope Audit.
 A8 Part IIIA & IIIB State related ICAO SARPs related to Contracting States only are not included in the Checklist